Regularization after retention in ultrahigh dimensional linear regression models

-We conjecture that the permutation approach for choosing the threshold $\gamma_n$ can effectively control the false retention rate to close to zero.
+The theoretical justification of the permutation approach for choosing the threshold $\gamma_n$ in the retention step is an open problem.
+Parameter estimation consistency and persistency of the new framework could be an interesting future work.
 Theoretical extension for sub-Gaussian distributions of $X$ and $\varepsilon$ is possible.
-Similar results may also hold in more general models including generalized linear models, additive models, and semiparametric models.
+It might be also worth considering extensions to other models including generalized linear models, additive models, and semi-parametric models.